 The morning I met Tyree, my uncle, leaving me in our secure spot at the hay shelter, departed before dawn to be on the debris field at sunrise and did not return until ten or so.
 Sometime before his return, needing to dump, I walked some distance down the hill from where we had been concealing ourselves to an outgrowth area of taller underbrush and did my business.
 Just as I was about to go back I heard a slow moving vehicle grinding away transversely across the hill toward where I was.
 I layed flat in the brush as an Army 3/4 ton truck passed between me and the area where my uncle and I had been holing up.
 I heard a noise in the bushes and just as I was about to turn around someone pushed me back down from behind and put their hand over my mouth.
 It was Tyree.
 Then I saw why.
 Coming up some distance behind the truck and following in it's tracks were four armed soldiers on foot, basically just bullshitting and route-stepping their way along the hill.
 Had I stood up or walked out of the underbrush I would have run right into them.
 He had hobbled his horse some distance back in some wadi and was on his way to meet a couple of buddies hoping to scope out the debris field when, like me, he heard the vehicle.
 It was just by coincidence he stumbled across me.
 We stayed there for awhile, until we felt it was safe.
 I thanked him for saving my life, we shook hands, he told me his name was Tommy Tyree, then we went our separate ways, never to see each other again.

 The second of the lesser things Tyree is known about, that I mentioned above, is that in August of 1947, one month after the crash and long after the military folk left, Tyree and Brazel spotted a piece of wreckage in the water at the bottom of a sinkhole and that neither tried to retrieve it.
 Now, all you hear about is how the military scoured every square millimeter of the debris field picking up pieces of the alleged saucer.
 Although I am not in agreement with it, it has even been reported that houses were searched, floors torn up, and people intimidated by authorities searching for more pieces.
 Yet, here is a piece sitting in plain sight in a sinkhole a month after the crash, apparently overlooked --- that Tyree or Brazel wouldn't even get off their horses to retrieve.
-Six years before the military wasn't even able retrieve all the body parts of the crew of a downed aircraft, no wonder pieces of the Roswell object could still be found in a sinkhole one month later.
+Six years before the military wasn't even able retrieve all the body parts of the crew of a downed aircraft, taking civilians to find and bury them on their own.
+No wonder pieces of the Roswell object could still be found in a sinkhole one month later.
 What happened to that piece is unknown.

 One more thing about the no longer existant town of Lon, New Mexico.
 If you have gone to the page on Frank Edwards you will find layed out in detail most of the scenario that led up to my uncle and me accessing the debris field.
 You will also find how it is we were able to leave the area without being detected or caught.
 That is where the town of Lon came in.
 Lon was abandoned in 1943 and any remains, for the most part, are long gone.
 However, in 1947, the year of the Roswell incident, Lon had been abandoned only a few years and many of the structures, except where they had been cannibalized, were still intact.
 It was there, in what little was left of the town of Lon that our truck was stashed.(see)